|Date and times||

 - Have considered the opportunities to enhance the quality of teaching within their own contexts.

-Kathryn Harrison-Graves, Head of Global Partnerships
+Kathryn Harrison-Graves, Head of Global Partnerships, Advance HE, UK

 Kathryn is a Senior Fellow of the HEA, holds an MA in Educational Improvement, Development and Change from York St. John University, PGDip in Equine Science from Writtle College, PGCE from Sheffield Hallam University and a BSc (Hons) in Equine Sports Science from De Montfort University.
 Kathryn is actively involved with research and the academic community and is undertaking a Doctorate of Education specialising in higher education at the University of Sheffield.